 The future of the travel & tourism industry will be shaped by a range of disruptive themes, with cybersecurity being one of the themes that will have a significant impact on rail and road transport companies.

 Cybersecurity is the body of technologies, processes, and practices designed to protect networks, computers, programmes, and electronic data from attack.
 The travel and tourism industry is highly exposed to attacks due to the wealth of personal data it stores.
-Worth $1.3bn in 2020, cybersecurity revenues in the travel and tourism sector are forecasted to reach $2.1bn by 2025.

 Cybercriminals are attracted to this wealth of sensitive, personal data that the travel industry holds on every traveller.
 If these data points are not well protected, there are significant risks for the customers, who could have their data stolen.
 Such breaches can damage a company’s reputation.
 Several high-profile companies within the sector have made negative headlines due to poor cybersecurity.
 Cybercriminals exploit the vulnerabilities within a cybersecurity strategy, so a rigorous approach is central to effective risk management.
 To tackle cyber threats, a company’s cybersecurity strategy must involve contingency planning, outlining immediate actions, post-breach responses, and an understanding of the company’s current cyber risks.